 A directory of official Drake University social media outlets is available here: http://news.drake.edu/social-media-directory/.
 This directory frequently evolves as the University explores and implements new platforms and dissolves its presence on other platforms.

 Drake University reserves the right to monitor its institutional entities online, including affiliated Facebook pages, Twitter feeds, other social media profiles, official blogs, and comment boards associated with Drake University.
 The University also reserves the right to quell activity that inhibits safe and constructive conversation.
 Such activity may include hateful or threatening remarks (see the relevant code of conduct, policies, and manual on acceptable discourse); excessive posting or “spamming;” “cyberbullying;” or use of language that violates University policies.
-The Office of University Communications reserves the right to remove inappropriate posts and ban or block disruptive users.
+The Office of University Communications and Marketing reserves the right to remove inappropriate posts and ban or block disruptive users.

 “Spamming” is defined as, “sending irrelevant or inappropriate messages on the internet to a large number of recipients.”